Peppermint Mocha Coffee Cake

 - Make sure your butter is soft.
 This is key!
 I prefer leaving butter out on the counter overnight to soften naturally, especially in the cooler months.
 If you must microwave it, then only do 10 second intervals per ½ cup, even if you have to do that two times.

-- The tip to the best streusel topping that doesn’t sink into your cake is to put it on halfway through baking.
+- The tip for the best streusel topping that doesn’t sink into your cake is to put it on halfway through baking.
 This ensures that the cake is partially baked, which will prevent the topping from falling into the cake!
 So, this step is super important!

-- This is a great cake to bake the night before as the streusel topping seals in the cake, keeping it super moist.
+- This is a great Christmas cake to bake the night before as the streusel topping seals in the cake, keeping it super moist.
 So, if you need to prep ahead of time, you can bake this the day before.
 Just leave it out on the counter and it will be just fine!

 - Once the cake is removed from the cake pan and cut, be sure to store extra cake in a cake dome or in an airtight container so it stays moist and fluffy.

-FAQ's
+Recipe FAQ's

 Yes, I include gluten free baking instructions in the Notes at the bottom of the recipe.
 I also include a link to the gluten free flour used to test this recipe!